bbonifacio-at-mudd/E208_Final/README.md

 When opening a notebook, enter the url for this repo as shown in the image below.
 The most up-to-date version of the notebook will be the Primary Notebook.

+**If you'd like to start from a blank notebook, open Untitled0.ipynb**

 ![image](https://github.com/bbonifacio-at-mudd/E208_Final/assets/114462423/1236da58-bed0-4ac3-ba1b-aa584b07493d)